Forex in Relation to Stocks and Commodities and Trading with MetaTrader

 - It allows you to navigate between a large number of accounts and positions fast, with no mishaps, in case you have more than one open trade.

-- The toolbox includes lots of technical indicators, categorized by type (we recommend not to use most of these, which is why we concentrated only on our favorites in this course).
+- The toolbox includes lots of technical indicators, categorized by type (we recommend not to use most of these, which is why we concentrate only on our favorites in this course).

 - Entry and exit executions are very clear and the platform responds quickly to your orders.

 - A whole section of the market analysis, with calendar and price quotes on all pairs.